yia-yuese/SAUD-Dataset/README.md

 ## 📃Requirements
 matlab

+## ✉️ Statement
+This project is for research purpose only, please contact us for the licence of commercial use.
+For any other questions please contact jiangqiuping@nbu.edu.cn.

 ## 🔍 Citation
+If you find this work useful for you.
+Please cite:
 @ARTICLE{9749233,
 author={Jiang, Qiuping and Gu, Yuese and Li, Chongyi and Cong, Runmin and Shao, Feng},
 journal={IEEE Transactions on Circuits and Systems for Video Technology},